Veterans Become Patriots

 A Political General?

-Still, the commander is responsible for all his men do and do not do.
+Still, the commander is responsible for all that his men do and do not do.
 If the campaign had gone the other way, Gates would have taken the blame at a court-martial and possibly would have been drummed out of the service.
-Gate’s political instincts told him the first report was the one that counted.
+Gate’s political instincts told him the first report was the one that mattered.
 So he immediately sent his Adjutant, James Wilkinson, galloping south to bring the news to Congress – not stopping along the way to inform his commander-in-chief!

 Song of the South